BrandonFanti/FoWL/README.md

 > The term seeks to capture the uncertainty regarding one's own capability, adversary capability, and adversary intent during an engagement, operation, or campaign.

-> "The quieter you become, the more you are able to hear"

 ## UI Sample:
 <img src=src/visualization/assets/sample.png alt="sample.png">